ppy/osu-wiki/wiki/Guides/BSS_issues/en.md

 2. Exit the beatmap editor and delete the beatmap in osu!.
 3. Exit osu!.
 4. Go to the exported beatmap and extract its contents.
-   - Alternatively, open this file directly using compression tools such as [WinRAR](https://www.rarlab.com/) or [7-Zip](https://www.7-zip.org/).
+   - Alternatively, open this file directly using external archive utilites such as [WinRAR](https://www.rarlab.com/) or [7-Zip](https://www.7-zip.org/).
 5. Open the `.osu` difficulty files with any plain text editor (e.g. Notepad).
 6. Fill in the `Creator` field with anything you like, but do **not** use your username.
 7. Set the `BeatmapID` field to `0`.